Christmas closure

 The maximum amount of mandatory DFG was set by statute in 2008 at £30,000.
 Since that time, there has been a general increase in build costs for major adaptations such that in some instances £30,000 is insufficient to provide adaptations to meet the needs of the disabled person and their family.

-If the cost of necessary works exceeds the mandatory grant of £30,000 plus the appropriate children’s or adults top up of £30,000, then the small works grant of up to £10,000 can be applied.
+If the cost of necessary works exceeds the mandatory grant of £30,000 plus the appropriate children’s or specific adult level of top up of £30,000, then the small works grant of up to £10,000 can be applied.
 This brings the total amount to £70,000.

-If the grant adaptations include safe access or between level, then the amount can be further increased with a Fast Track Grant, bringing the total to £85,000.
+If the grant adaptations include safe access or between levels, then the amount can be further increased with a Fast Track Grant, bringing the total to £85,000.
 In exceptional circumstances, it may be necessary to exceed the respective £70,000 or £85,000 limits.
-This will be considered on case-by-case basis, following consultation with the relevant Occupational Therapist, and will require authorisation from the Councillor who is the responsible Portfolio Holder.
+This will be considered on a case-by-case basis, following consultation with the relevant occupational therapist, and will require authorisation from the councillor who is the responsible portfolio holder.

 Abortive works

-In accordance with legislation, the council may apply a limited charge on the property, registered with local land charges when it provides a mandatory DFG to the owner of a home.
+In accordance with legislation, the council may apply a limited charge on the property, registered with Local Land Charges when it provides a mandatory DFG to the owner of a home.
 Harlow Council will not impose a charge unless the mandatory grant spend exceeds £15,000.
-The legislation governing approval and payment of DFGs allows for repayment of individual grants up to a maximum repayable sum of £10,000 if the property is disposed of through sale, assigned or transfer to another person within 10 years of the completion of the works funded through the DFG.
+The legislation governing approval and payment of disabled facilities grants allows for repayment of individual grants up to a maximum repayable sum of £10,000 if the property is disposed of through sale, assigned or transferred to another person within 10 years of the completion of the works funded through the DFG.

 In some cases, specific considerations of an applicant’s circumstances in relation to any such disposal will be considered.
 The factors the council have regard to are as follows from (The Housing Grants, Construction and Regeneration Act 1996: Disabled Facilities Grant (Conditions relating to approval or payment of Grant) General Consent 2008):

-- The extent to which the recipient of grant would suffer financial hardship were they required to repay all or any part of the grant.
+1. The extent to which the recipient of the grant would suffer financial hardship were he/she is required to repay all or any part of the grant.

 Repayment of discretionary grants